jingwenYUst/jingwenYUst.github.io/_pages/about.md

 ======
 - [Jun/30/2024]: 🎉 A paper "GV-Bench: Benchmarking Local Feature Matching for Geometric Verification of Long-term Loop Closure Detection" is accepted to IROS 2024.

-- [FusionPortableV2](https://arxiv.org/abs/2404.08563) is released on arxiv!
+- [Apr/12/2024]: Our dataset work [FusionPortableV2](https://arxiv.org/abs/2404.08563) is released on arxiv!
 Check out our [website](https://fusionportable.github.io/dataset/fusionportable_v2/) see how can FPV2 boost your research toward Generalized SLAM.

 Education
 ======